soler-he/sep_tools/README.md

 Activate the created virtual environment in the terminal (step 5. of [Installation](#installation)), go to the folder where the tools have been extracted to, and run `jupyter-lab`.
 This will open the default web-browser.
 There, open the *.ipynb* file of the specific tool:

 - `SEP_Fluence-Spectra.ipynb`: SEP Fluence-Spectra tool
-- `SEP_Multi-Panel-Plot.ipynb`: SEP Multi-Panel-Plot tool
+- `SEP_Multi-Instrument-Plot.ipynb`: SEP Multi-Instrument-Plot tool
 - `SEP_Multi-Spacecraft-Plot.ipynb`: SEP Multi-Spacecraft-Plot tool
 - `SEP_PADs-and-Anisotropy.ipynb`: SEP PADs-and-Anisotropy tool
-- `SEP_Regression_Analysis.ipynb`: SEP Regression-Analysis tool
+- `SEP_Regression-Onset.ipynb`: SEP Regression-Onset tool

 If you are new to Jupyter Notebooks, the official documentation will give you more info about [What is the Jupyter Notebook?](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html) and [Running Code](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Running%20Code.html) with it.